 Conduct involving questionable judgment, untrustworthiness, unreliability, lack of candor, dishonesty, or unwillingness to comply with rules and regulations could indicate that the person may not properly safeguard classified information.
-Directive, ¶E2.A5.1.1.
+Directive ¶ E2.A5.1.1.
 The following applicable condition in this case could raise a security concern: A pattern of dishonesty or rule violations.
-Directive, ¶E2.A5.1.2.5.
-None of the listed mitigating conditions apply to Applicant's case.
+Directive ¶ E2.A5.1.2.5.
+By taking responsibility for her actions, Applicant took positive steps to reduce her vulnerability to exploitation.
+Directive ¶ E2.A5.1.3.5.

 Through Applicant's own admissions, the Government has established a prima facie case that Applicant engaged in conduct involving questionable judgment and untrustworthiness by crediting frequent dining points to friends who had not earned them.
 This was not a one time error in judgment committed on the spur of the moment by a young and inexperienced woman.
-Applicant stole from her employer approximately 24 times.
-She was 33 years old and had opportunity between the thefts to reflect on her misconduct.
-Nevertheless, she repeatedly failed to conform her conduct to her employer's rules and regulations and stole frequent diner points to give to friends.
+Applicant directed these unearned benefits to her friends approximately 24 times.
+She was 33 years old and knew the rules.
+She had opportunity between these incidents to reflect on her misconduct.
+Nevertheless, she repeatedly failed to conform her conduct to her employer's rules and regulations.
+During the remand hearing, Applicant and her witnesses tried to suggest that the company did not lose any money as a result of Applicant's actions because this type of promotional giveaways it helps bring in more guests who will spend more dollars.
+But, there is no evidence to suggest Applicant's friends spent more in the restaurant because of these promotional giveaways.
+Common sense suggests otherwise.
+Furthermore, the gravamen of Applicant's offense is that she refused to follow the companies policies.
+That is why her employment was terminated and why her actions are a security concern.
 Denial of a security clearance is appropriate when an applicant does not demonstrate the high degree of judgment, reliability, or trustworthiness required of persons handling classified information.
 ISCR Case No. 99-0123, 2000 DOHA LEXIS 8 at \8 (App.
 Bd.
 2000).
 Based on the record in this case, Applicant failed to demonstrate the required degree of judgment and trustworthiness.
 The finding is against Applicant.